 What Actually Caused the Great Depression?

-Without a doubt, the crash was a catalyst to the Great Depression but not the sole driver.
+Undoubtedly, the crash was a catalyst to the Great Depression but not the sole driver.
 I believe it was one of the triggers that burst the bubble and started a downward devastating economic crisis.
-The burst of the stock market bubble left a mark that plagued the U.S. economy for many years after 1929.
+The stock market bubble burst left a mark that plagued the U.S. economy for many years after 1929.

 “The stock market crash of 1929 was a cause, but not the sole driver, of the Great Depression.”

-What Caused the Stock Market Crash of 1929 Final Thoughts
+Final Thoughts: What Caused the Stock Market Crash of 1929?

 What caused the stock market crash of 1929?
-Most economists agree that there was no single cause of the stock market crash of 1929.
-However, a soaring, on-fire economy that was destined to one day fall likely played a significant role.
-While historians sometimes debate whether the stock market crash of 1929 directly caused the Great Depression, there’s no doubt that it greatly affected the American economy for many years.
+Most economists agree that there was no single cause of the stock market crash in 1929.
+However, a soaring, on-fire economy destined to one day fall likely played a significant role.
+While historians sometimes debate whether the stock market crash 1929 directly caused the Great Depression, there’s no doubt that it greatly affected the American economy for many years.